gmrdad82/gmrdad82/README.md

 # 👋 Greetings stranger,

 I'm Catalin Ilinca, a Tech Wizard with a strong passion for technology, gaming, and history.
 As a Software Engineer and Indie Game Developer, I have a diverse range of skills and experiences.
-Let me take you through my journey:

 ### 💻 Technical Skills:
 I've delved into various programming languages including Ruby, JavaScript, Node.js, C#, PHP, Swift, Objective-C, Python, Go, R, Visual Basic, and more.